Title 7 Natural Resources and Environmental Control

 4.1.6 Tests involving measurements shall be performed with equipment that has been calibrated according to the quality control procedures established by the Department.

-4.1.7 After an initial failure of any portion of any exhaust emission test in the LEIM program, all vehicles shall be retested without repairs being performed.
-This retest shall be indicated on the records as the second-chance test.
-After failure of the second-chance test, prior to any subsequent retests, proof of appropriate repairs must be submitted indicating the type of repairs and parts installed (if any).
+4.1.7 After an initial failure of any portion of any exhaust emission test in the program, all vehicles shall be retested automatically.
+Both initial and automatic retest shall constitute Test 1.
+After failure of Test 2, prior to Test 3, proof of appropriate repairs must be submitted indicating the type of repairs and parts installed (if any).
 This shall be done by completing the “Vehicle Emissions Repair Report Form” as developed and provided by the Division.

 4.1.8 Any vehicle entering the inspection lane while smoking excessively or with coolant, oil, or fuel leaks, or any other such defect that is unsafe, shall be rejected from the testing area.

-4.2.1 Exhaust emissions from 1968 to 1980 model year vehicles subject to this regulation shall be equal to or less than the rates specified in Table 4-1; determined pursuant to the following idle test requirements:
+4.2 Exhaust emission testing procedures and standards.
+Exhaust emissions from 1968 to 1995 model year vehicles subject to this regulation shall be equal to or less than the rates specified in Table 4-1; determined pursuant to the following idle test requirements:

-4.2.1.1 The motor vehicle technician shall insert a probe at least 10 inches into the exhaust pipe
+4.2.1 The motor vehicle associate shall insert a probe at least 10 inches into the exhaust pipe.

-4.2.1.4 Exhaust gas concentrations shall be analyzed at a minimum rate of two times per second.
-The measured value for pass/fail determinations shall be a simple running average of the measurements taken over five seconds.
+4.2.4 Exhaust gas concentrations shall be analyzed at a minimum rate of 2 times per second.
+The measured value for pass/fail determinations shall be a simple running average of the measurements taken over 5 seconds.
+The vehicle shall be tested in as-received condition with the transmission in neutral or park and all accessories turned off.
+The engine shall be at normal operating temperature and idle speed.

 4.4 On-board diagnostics procedures and standards.

-4.4.1.3 The motor vehicle technician shall locate the Diagnostic Link Connector in the vehicle and insert the on-board diagnostic connecting cable.
-The vehicle's emission control device information from the vehicle's computer shall be transmitted to the DMV on-board diagnostic equipment for the test to be completed successfully.
+4.4.2.1 The motor vehicle associate shall locate the Diagnostic Link Connector in the vehicle and insert the on-board diagnostic connecting cable.
+The vehicle's emission control device information from the vehicle's computer shall be transmitted to the Division’s on-board diagnostic equipment for the test to be completed successfully.

-4.4.2 Vehicles shall fail the OBD test if:
+4.4.3 Vehicles shall fail the OBD test if any of the following conditions exist:

-4.4.2.1 Malfunction Indicator Light (MIL) is not lit during key on, engine off check of bulb; and/or
+4.4.3.1 Malfunction Indicator Light (MIL) is not lit during key on, engine off check of bulb;

-4.4.2.3 Data Link Connector (DLC) is damaged, missing, tampered or obstructed by an after-market device
+4.4.3.3 Data Link Connector (DLC) is damaged, missing, tampered or obstructed by an after-market device;

 4.5 Visual equipment inspection standards.

-4.5.1 1975 and later model year vehicles shall pass a visual inspection of the catalytic converter.
+4.5.1 1975 through 1995 model year vehicles shall pass a visual inspection of the catalytic converter.

-4.5.2 Visual emission control device checks shall be performed through direct observation or through indirect observation using a mirror.
+4.5.2 Visual inspection of emission control devices shall be performed through direct observation or through indirect observation using a mirror.
 These inspections shall include a determination as to whether each subject device is present.

 4.5.3 Vehicles shall fail visual inspections of subject emission control devices if such devices are part of the original certified configuration and are found to be missing, modified, disconnected, or improperly connected.